ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 **Steps**:

-- Create a new state definition for `show`
+    1. Create a new state definition for `show`.
--  Delete `views/show.hbs` and create a template to be rendered when we are at our `show` state
+    2. Delete `views/show.hbs` and create a template to be rendered when we are at our `show` state.
-- Define a new controller for `show`, make the appropriate query and display the correct data in the view
+    3. Define a new controller for `show`, make the appropriate query and display the correct data in the view.

-In `public/js/ng-views/show.html`: We need to add a `show` view to display information about a candidate
+In `public/js/ng-views/show.html`: We need to add a `show` view to display information about a candidate.

-In `public/js/app.js`: We need to define a new state, controller, template, and support the query for show
+In `public/js/app.js`: We need to define a new state, controller, template, and support the query for show.

 Finally, we can delete our `views/candidates-show.hbs` file since Angular will be handling our show view from here on out.